Lawsuit Filed By 22 State Attorneys General Seeks To Block Net Neutrality Repeal - Slashdot

 So which would you rather have - an un-elected body making up whatever rules they like (FCC), or rules thought out be representatives from across the country (legislative branch - congress/house).

 And they are making an effort to do so.
-It's WAY BETTER that rules that effect so many companies large and small, come from careful deliberation in the open rather than a handful of commissioners i
+It's WAY BETTER that rules that effect so many companies large and small, come from careful deliberation in the open rather than a handful of commissioners in secret.

 Option #3 (Score:1)